Wet Macular Degeneration

 Wet (neovascular or exudative) macular degeneration accounts for approximately 10 percent of the cases of age-related macular degeneration.
 However, it results in 90 percent of the cases of legal blindness.
 All wet macular degeneration is considered advanced.

-Wet macular degeneration occurs when abnormal blood vessels grow behind the macula as RPE and photoreceptor cells die.
+Wet macular degeneration occurs when abnormal blood vessels grow behind the macula as retinal pigment epithelial cells (RPE) and photoreceptor cells die.

 - The Bruch's membrane begins to break down, usually near drusen deposits, and new blood vessels grow.